CSS Font Size Strategies Explored and Explained

 The reality

-If you can let go to pixel-by-pixel control of your web site, or pieces of it, this is an excellent technique.
-Some browser (note Firefox) don't enforce a minimum size to these values, but the defaults are fine.
-Netscape 4 reportedly implements these poorly, but that's generally not important.
+These are what they seem: good general size specifications.
+If you can give up pixel-level control of your web site, (or parts of it) this is an excellent technique.
+Some browser (note Firefox) don't enforce a minimum size to these values, but the defaults are fine from all my tests.

 What you might think